Intel Announces 'In-Silicon' Fixes For Meltdown And Spectre Coming This Year, 10nm Update

 Intel reported its fourth-quarter financials today in what was probably one of the company's most anticipated briefings in recent history.

 Intel's financial performance has always been solid, often led by stellar +60% margins, but this briefing was somewhat different as some predict that the shadow of the Meltdown and Spectre vulnerabilities threaten to blot out some of Intel's black ink.
 That surely didn't happen, though, as Intel posted record results yet again and its stock is up 4% after hours.
-We also learned some new information about the company's plans to address the vulnerabilities.
+We also learned some new information about the company's plans to address the vulnerabilities and a surprising decline in the company's desktop processor sales.

-Intel reported yet another banner quarter with an 8% increase in quarterly revenue, up to $17.1 billion, with the data center, programmable solutions (FPGA), and IoT groups leading the record revenue (excluding McAfee).
+Overall, Intel reported yet another banner quarter with an 8% increase in quarterly revenue, up to $17.1 billion, with the data center, programmable solutions (FPGA), and IoT groups leading the record revenue (excluding McAfee).
 Full-year 2017 revenue weighed in at $62.8 billion, a healthy 9% YoY growth rate.
 Notably, earnings per share were up 37%.

 Here Comes The Silicon Patch